 However, the concept may also occur in relation to specific vocational guidance given an individual (1Cor 1:1).
 For Paul the "will of God" alludes to the commission he received from Yeshua on the road to Damascus, first described in Acts 9, then retold to King Agrippa in Acts 26:12-18.
 For more information on the biblical use of this idiom see my article The Will of God.

 and: Grk. kai, conj.
 The conjunction introduces an additional sender.
 Timothy: Grk.
 Timotheos (from timaō, honor, and theos, God"), "one who honors God."
-The name occurs 20 times in the apostolic writings, but the KJV inexplicably spells the name "Timotheus" 12 times and "Timothy" 8 times.
+The name occurs 24 times in the apostolic writings, but the KJV inexplicably spells the name "Timotheus" 17 times and "Timothy" 7 times.
 Timotheus, virtually a transliteration, is the spelling in the Latin Vulgate.
 Timothy was apparently a native of Lystra (cf. Acts 16:1-2; 20:4), a city visited and evangelized by Paul on his first missionary journey (Acts 14:6).
-Timothy's father was a Hellenistic Jew, but his mother was a traditional Jew (Acts 16:1, 3), but his mother was a Jewess.
-He had not been circumcised in infancy, probably owing to objections made by his father.
+Timothy's father was a Hellenistic Jew, but his mother was a traditional Jew (Acts 16:1, 3).
+He had not been circumcised in infancy, probably owing to objections made by his irreligious father.
 Timothy's mother was called Eunice, and his grandmother Lois, who were godly influences (2Tim 1:5).
-Eunice had apparently embraced Yeshua as Messiah on Paul's first missionary journey to Derbe and Lystra, because, when he next visited these cities, she is spoken of as "a Jewish woman who was a believer" (Acts 16:1).
+Eunice had apparently embraced Yeshua as Messiah on Paul's first visit to Lystra, because, when he next visited, she is spoken of as a believer (Acts 16:1).

 our brother: Grk. adelphos, lit. "the brother."
 Paul invests the word with a certain formality of title.
 Paul was strongly attracted to Timothy, recognizing his spiritual character and suitability for the work of the ministry (Acts 16:3).
 Timothy agreed to Paul's request to assist in ministry, but before departure two important actions were completed.
 The first act was to circumcise Timothy, since by Jewish law he was a Jew.
 Some interpreters believe Paul only did this to appease Jewish disciples, but while there would have been a practical benefit for ministry among Jews, Paul was first and foremost an observant Jew himself and believed in Jews honoring the requirements of Torah.
 So, Paul took Timothy with his consent and circumcised him.